-The Academic Advising and Counseling Centers in D142 and 1117 can check a student's progress toward graduation with a new computer system.
+The Academic Advising and Counseling Centers in D142 and I117 can check a student's progress toward graduation through the computer system.
 Stop in to request a report which will show your progress toward a Harper College degree.
+Follow up with an appointment with a counselor to make sure your academic goals will be met.